Some links in this post may be affiliate links

 Cotyledon undulata is closely related to Cotyledon orbiculata (Pig's Ear Plant), another Cotyledon plant that is a popular houseplant.

-Various Silver Ruffles in various sizes are available online for sale at Etsy.
-Buy beautiful and healthy Silver Crown Plant (Cotyledon undulata) online from Etsy.
+Silver Ruffles are available online for sale at Etsy.
+Buy Silver Crown Plant online from Etsy.

-Silver Crown Plant (Cotyledon undulata) thrives in bright light to full sunlight, average warmth and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.
+Silver Crown Plant (Cotyledon undulata) prefers bright light to full sunlight, average warmth and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.

 Cotyledon undulata has no need for high humidity.
 Repotting is only needed when the plant becomes root-bound.
 Pruning is necessary to keep the plant neat and to reduce pest and disease infestations.
 Keep reading for more on the best growing conditions and how to provide them.